 To get some solid preflop ranges, you can grab Texas Holdem poker hands cheat sheets and instantly apply them in your games.

 Using Blockers to Put Pressure on Your Opponents

 Blockers can also be very valuable on flops and turns in different bluffing spots.
 This is particularly true for blockers to the nut flush.
-For example, if the turn comes a third hearth and you’re holding a bare Ace of hearts in your hand, you can put a lot of pressure on your opponent by continuing to bet big or raising their bet.
+For example, if the turn comes to a third heart and you’re holding a bare Ace of hearts in your hand, you can put a lot of pressure on your opponent by continuing to bet big or raising their bet.

-This is the kind of spot where you simply know your opponent will have hard time continuing.
+This is the kind of spot where you simply know your opponent will have a hard time continuing.
 Even when their hand range contains some flushes.
 They never have the nuts and you can comfortably represent the nuts because you’re holding the key card.
 Additionally, with the river still to come, you can still improve to a flush.
-So, your hand has a great playability.
+So, your hand has great playability.
 Even if it is essentially just an Ace high at the moment.